De-Junior/Teamflow/README.md

 - Tenant isolation is enforced at the repository layer, not the UI layer — even a malformed or malicious request cannot read or write another tenant's `Project` or `Task` rows, because the repository functions hard-inject `tenantId` into every `where` clause

 ### Database Access
-- All access goes through Prisma's generated client via `src/lib/db/prisma.ts`
+- All access goes through Prisma's generated client via `src/lib/db/prisma.ts`, which wires the Prisma 7 `@prisma/adapter-pg` driver adapter (Prisma 7 has no built-in query engine, so a driver adapter is required regardless of database provider)
 - Business-entity access (`Project`, `Task`) goes through `src/lib/db/tenant.ts` repository functions; auxiliary lookups (memberships, invitations, audit logs) call Prisma directly within already-tenant-scoped route handlers

 ### Session Handling